 Keeping your diffuser clean is crucial to make sure it operates properly for as long as you own it, and to ensure proper operation and vapour distribution.
 Cleaning it is super easy.
 Wipe out the reservoir with paper towel or a damp cloth to soak up any residual oil, then fill it with a 50:50 mixture of water and white vinegar.
 Run the diffuser for 5 minutes, then rinse or wipe the reservoir out, and you'll be good to go.
 We recommend doing this every 2 months or so.

 Not sure if the Vitruvi is the one for you?
 Fair enough!
 We all look for slightly different features in products, be that price, special features or something else.
-Check out our list of the best essential oil diffusers of 2019 to check out some other great options.
+Check out our comprehensive list of the best essential oil diffusers to check out some other great options.